A REMOTE BAY VISITED BY UP TO

 HOW MUCH DOES A TRIP COST?

-The luxury of a yacht and the functionality of a dive boat for USD $2495.00.
-Premium suite available for $2995.00 This includes accommodation, food, non-alcoholic beverages, and diving!
+The luxury of a yacht and the functionality of a dive boat for USD $2495.00, or enjoy our premium suite, available at $2995.00.
+Prices include accommodation, food, non-alcoholic beverages, and diving!

-Day 1 – San Diego to Bahia de los Angeles
+Day 1 – San Diego to San Felipe

 Day 2 to 4 – Exploring northern Sea of Cortez